onlyquake/xonotic-wiki/Buffs.md

 | Vampire | You receive the damage you deal as health (even above 200 HP) |
 | Vengeance | If someone hurts you, some of the damage is mirrored back to them |

-Disability, Jump and Swapper are disabled by default.
+Disability, Jump, Flight and Swapper are disabled by default.

 Enabling buffs
 --------------